blackflux/object-scan/README.md

 ### Options

-**Note on Functions:** Signature for all functions is `Fn(key, value, { parents, isMatch, matches, needles })`, where:
+**Note on Functions:** Signature for all functions is `Fn(key, value, { parents, isMatch, matchedBy, traversedBy })`, where:
 - `key` is the key that the function is called for (respects `joined` option).
 - `value` is the value of that key.
 - `parents` is an array containing all parents as `[parent, grandparent, ...]`.
 Contains parents that are arrays only iff `useArraySelector` is true.
 - `isMatch` is true if exactly matched by at least one key.
 Indicates valid (intermittent) result.
-- `matches` are all needles matching key exactly.
+- `matchedBy` are all needles matching the key exactly.
-- `needles` are all needles matching key exactly or any child key exactly.
+- `traversedBy` are all needles involved in traversing the key

 #### filterFn